jpegleg/paludification_toad/README.md

 # paludification_toad 🐸

 Paludification toad is a template/recipe for an OpenBSD web server that uses Go `kiamagpie` or Actix web servers, Actix leveraging Unveil and Pledge for granular application isolation instead of OCI container isolation.
+The Actix (morpho) template also has cookies, kiamagpie does not.

 The toad also uses the in-kernel pf firewall and a version of the `kiagateway` service.

 The purpose of paludification_toad is to make the smallest, lightest, most secure, self contained, durable web server that still has a complete unix-based operating system administrated with the SSH protocol.